tqre/devops/README.md

 The server is up and running at https://gitlab.tqre.fi

 ## Credentials and secrets created
-`secrets/`  is not included in this repo for obvious reasons.
-It contains the following files that are needed:
+`secrets/` -directory is used to contain sensitive information.
+Following files have to be created first:
 `secrets/cloud_creds` - Cloud API credentials
 `secrets/sudo_passwd` - administrative password
 `secrets/ansible_vault` - ansible vault password file

-`secrets/gitlab.{key,crt}` - self-signed SSL certificate

 ## Process

 1. Deploy VM instance to cloud with cloud-API scripts
 - deploy/deploy_server.py

-2. Create the needed secrets with helper scritps
+2. Create the needed secrets with helper scripts
 - encrypt_vars.sh
 - make_cert.sh